rickmatter9/AIND-Assignment-1---Sudoku/README.md

 I think the question is backward.
 My understanding is that we aren't really solving the naked twins problem, but rather we recognize when naked twins exist and use them to propagate contraints (remove digits) from the other boxes.
-Naked twins are not a problem - they are part of the solution!
-We then assume that another contraint will reduce the two naken twins boxes to one digit each.
+We then assume that another contraint will reduce the two naked twins boxes to one digit each.
+Naked twins are not a problem - they are part of the solution.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?